 Focus on the first and last

-One of the most important consumer biases is the fact that our brains focus on the first and last piece of information we are presented with.
-This happens, as Mumbrella explains, because our brains want to hold on to important information while using as little energy as possible.
+One of the most important consumer biases is the fact that the human brain focuses on the first and last piece of information we are presented with.
+This happens, as Mumbrella explains, because human brains want to hold on to important information while using as little energy as possible.

 What this means is that the first and last thing you show a consumer need to be the most important aspects of a product in order to influence their buying behavior.
 Putting vital information that will trigger the right response in the middle of an advert or a page will mean there is a good chance it will be lost.
 Understanding this principle can change consumer habits in a huge way, altering how they walk around a supermarket to what items they are more likely to place in their online cart.

-While these are some of the more common biases, it is important to note that consumer bias based on personal experience is a lot more difficult to predict, even with the right data.
-This means that you cannot use all consumer biases effectively, but understanding the key ones could have a big impact.
+While these are some of the more common human biases, it's important to note that consumer bias based on personal experience is a lot more difficult to predict, even with the right data.
+This means that you can't use all types of bias effectively, but understanding the key ones could have a big impact.